 Sometimes, job ads will use terms like “significant experience” or some other descriptor.
 Don’t ignore this; they’re not being coy.
 If they want “significant experience” that means at least three years of experience (and probably more).

-When there’s no mention of health benefits (other than a foosball table)
+When there’s no mention of health benefits

 But what happens when they don’t mention anything?
-Instead, the only “Benefits” mentioned are a snack cabinet and summer hours.
+Instead, the only “benefits” mentioned are a snack cabinet and summer hours.
 Well, it’s best to assume the worst.
 Mentioning health insurance is an important recruitment tool and companies will normally use that to attract the best candidates.

 However, sometimes a company does provide health insurance and skips putting it in the job description.
 Your next step is to check Glassdoor as employees will sometimes share what kind of health benefits are provided.